 I have recently discovered from Richard Schottlaender that the surname Herbst is actually of Jewish origin.
+However, in Richard Schottlaenders opinion, non-jews carried this name as well as jews, and I have never heard a single word about jews in my family, but who really knows?
 This image is from the German Jewish Surname Book:

 The Swedish names in my family tree are all connected to my great grandmother on my mother’s side, Marie Petersson, who was born of Swedish parents, just like another family, the Bergquists.
 However, it is very likely that another family branch also originates from Sweden: The Falkenstjerne family on my fathers side.
 This one, however is rather tricky, as I have trouble confirming some of the relations between the Swedish and the Danish parts of this family.

 The many German names in my tree originate from several people, among them August Benjamin Herbst, who came to Denmark from a small town called Ohra (now Orunia) outside Danzig in West Prussia, now Poland.
 He and his family are the ones my grandfather was searching for, namely his own ancestors.